albar965/albar965.github.io/littlenavmap-faq.md

 - MSFS uses turn anticipation which may result in wrong flight plan display in the GPS units or autopilot behavior.
 The GPS or autopilot will take a shortcut for hard turns which sometimes messes up a flight plan, for example.
 Turn anticipation is a function performed by FMS or RNAV devices to tell the pilot when to initiate a turn to the next waypoint on the programmed flight path to avoid overshooting the programmed course.
 - Altitude at waypoints and sometimes the cruise altitude is ignored and replaced by MSFS' own idea of a climb and descent profile which has nothing to do with the *Little Navmap* profile.
 This happens despite *Little Navmap* saving the altitude for each waypoint.
 - Flight plan names must not contains special characters like umlauts or accents. *Little Navmap* replaces these automatically when exporting a plan.
+- Loading a flight plan containing user defined points (coordinates) results in some positions of the plan placed at the North Pole.

 Apart from these issues above you might see MSFS crashes or corrupted flight plans when loading.